ItsK1tty/w1tchdocs/docs/source/reference.rst

 get_ped_ammo_type_from_weapon(``ped``, ``weaponHash``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get ammo type from a specific weapon of a ped.
+Gets ammo type from a specific weapon of a ped.

 **Parameters:**